![]() |

 Next steps

-This tutorial showed how you could do simple audio classification using a convolutional neural network with TensorFlow and Python.
+This tutorial demonstrated how to carry out simple audio classification/automatic speech recognition using a convolutional neural network with TensorFlow and Python.
+To learn more, consider the following resources: